Course Outline

 Format:

-You are required to correctly complete and submit the data analysis task provided.
-This involves using SPSS (either in USC Laboratories, or through online access via USC's virtual machine access to SPSS).
-Optionally, SPSS may be downloaded temporarily as a trial licence from IBM.
-SPSS data and a list of questions will be provided.
-Students need to use SPSS with the provided data to answer the questions.
+You are required to correctly complete and submit answers to the data analysis task questions provided.
+This involves using computer software (either in USC Laboratories, or through online access via USC's virtual machine access).
 When ready, the answers are to be entered into the online submission area.

 Criteria: